Amazon Quest

 How can gamification increase digital content purchases among passive Japanese Kindle users?

 Our Japanese customers did not frequently purchase digital content.
-Despite engaging with our Kindle platform, they were often passive, browsing content without converting to active buyers.
+Despite engaging with the Kindle platform, they were often passive, browsing content without converting to active buyers.

 Solution